 Do you want to explore further what we do to reduce our environmental footprint?
 Learn more in environment

 Associations are increasingly becoming a vital element for creating solutions that close the loop.
-Selenis believes in close engagement with organizations who share the same commitment to create initiatives for a circular economy.
+Selenis believes in close engagement with organisations who share the same commitment to create initiatives for a circular economy.
 Either directly or through our sister-company Evertis, our group is a member of the following Foundations and Associations:

 Selenis is a member of the Association of Plastic Recyclers (APR).
 Through this alliance we enhance plastic recycling by improving quality and increasing supply through technical resources, testing programs, design solutions, corporate training, regulatory leadership and educational programs.